Organic food: Public perception

 The most important reason for purchasing organic foods seems to be beliefs about the products' health-giving properties and higher nutritional value.
-These beliefs are promoted by the organic food industry, and have fueled increased demand for organic food despite higher prices and difficulty in confirming these claimed benefits scientifically.Dangour AD et al. (2009) Nutritional quality of organic foods: a systematic review The American Journal of Clinical Nutrition 92(1) 203–210 Organic labels also stimulate the consumer to view the product as having more positive nutritional value.
+These beliefs are promoted by the organic food industry, and have fueled increased demand for organic food despite higher prices and difficulty in confirming these claimed benefits scientifically.
+Organic labels also stimulate the consumer to view the product as having more positive nutritional value.

 Psychological effects such as the "halo" effect are also important motivating factors in the purchase of organic food.
-For example, one study demonstrated that organic cookies are perceived to be lower in calories compared to other cookies.

 In China the increasing demand for organic products of all kinds, and in particular milk, baby food and infant formula, has been "spurred by a series of food scares, the worst being the death of six children who had consumed baby formula laced with melamine" in 2009 and the 2008 Chinese milk scandal, making the Chinese market for organic milk the largest in the world as of 2014.
 A Pew Research Center survey in 2012 indicated that 41% of Chinese consumers thought of food safety as a very big problem, up by three times from 12% in 2008.

 A 2020 study on marketing processed organic foods shows that, after much growth in the fresh organic foods sector, consumers have started to buy processed organic foods, which they sometime perceive to be just as healthy or even healthier than the non-organic version – depending on the marketing message.